Thinus01/HTML_JS_Capstone/README.md

 > Give credit to everyone who inspired your codebase.

 I would like to thank Cindy Shin in Behance, for allow me to use het desing as a backbone for my project.
 There are similar aspects but the desing is unique and not form of plagiarism has been implemented.
+You can find the link the the design here: https://www.behance.net/gallery/29845175/CC-Global-Summit-2015

 <p align="right">(<a href="#readme-top">back to top</a>)</p>